jrbastien/Tess4GroundTruthBuilder/README.md

 ## Ground Truth made from text2image

 Prior to Tesseract 4, it was possible to build training images containing entire page of training text.
-This was used done with the program text2image.
+This was done with the program text2image.
 This is still available in Tesseract 4.
 The idea is:

 1. Create a text containing multiple line of text (base-ground-truth.txt).
 A carriage return is needed after each sentence or line.
 2. The code splits the base-ground-truth text in individual files containing a single line of text for each font to be trained on